ReInHerit/digital-hub/content/news/2023-02-20-reinherit-a-journey-through-museum-management.md

 ---
 <!--StartFragment-->

 We are excited to announce our new game project “ReInherit: A journey through Museum Management” (working title).
-An upcoming educational computer game, aiming to teach people about how museums function in a fun and entertaining way.
+An upcoming educational computer game, aiming to teach people about how museums function, and learn about local antiquities, in a fun and entertaining way.
 Players will be able to build and run their own museums, featuring real-life artifacts, museum roles, and concepts.
-It is being worked on by a team at CYENS with the support of the Bank of Cyprus Cultural Foundation (BOCCF).
-And we have a mission: To raise the public's interest in museums, and to make them cool again!
+It is being worked on by a team at [CYENS](https://www.cyens.org.cy/en-gb/) with the support of the [Bank of Cyprus Cultural Foundation (BOCCF)](https://www.boccf.org/).
+And we have a mission: To raise the public's interest in museums

 <!--EndFragment-->

-#### Who is this game for?
+#### Target Audience

 <!--StartFragment-->